0install/0install-win/setup/readme.txt

 Code based on this project is used to automatically download and install dependencies such as the .NET Framework: http://www.codeproject.com/KB/install/dotnetfx_innosetup_instal.aspx

-The "build.cmd" script will build the Setup using Inno Setup 5.
-It assumes Inno Setup 5 with Preprocessor support has been installed to its default directory.
+The "build.cmd" script will build the Setup using Inno Setup 5.4.1 or newer.
+It assumes Inno Setup with Preprocessor support has been installed to its default directory.
-Download: Inno Setup QuickStart Pack from http://www.jrsoftware.org/isdl.php#qsp Additionally portable ZIP archives are created and placed along-side the setup.
+Download: Inno Setup from http://www.jrsoftware.org/isdl.php Additionally portable ZIP archives are created and placed along-side the setup.
 An Info-ZIP compatible "zip" implementation needs to available in the system PATH for this to work.

 To perform an unattended installed launch the Setup with the following arguments: